-1)-The District supports providing professional development to employees as an investment in their careers that also expands upon the skillset, knowledge, and abilities held by District personnel for effectively carrying out workplace tasks, functions, and job duties by offering payment or reimbursement for professional licenses, certifications, or memberships.
+The District supports providing professional development to employees as an investment in their careers that also expands upon the skillset, knowledge, and abilities held by District personnel for effectively carrying out workplace tasks, functions, and job duties by offering payment or reimbursement for professional licenses, certifications, or memberships.
 The District also supports the professional development of employees by offering tuition reimbursement, provided it meets the criteria outlined in this policy.
-All District employees are encouraged to pursue educational opportunities that directly relate to their work, as well as other opportunities that will add to the employee's education and/or skill level and are intended to prepare the employee for future job assignments with the District.